Corporate Governance

 Improving the Effectiveness of the Board of Directors

-It has thus been concluded that the Board of Directors is of an appropriate size and composition, and is properly fulfilling its role, with its members plainly sharing the Board’s supervisory function for a company with a three-committee board structure; that—thanks to the Liaison Meeting for Directors and Corporate Executives, a forum established so that directors can gather information and exchange opinions with corporate executives—there is sufficient communication between directors and corporate executives, as well as between internal directors and outside directors, and that this is contributing to the smooth transition to the new board structure; that the size, composition, and deliberation topics of the three statutory committees for nomination, remuneration, and audit are all appropriate; and that the overall effectiveness of the Board of Directors is adequately ensured.
-In last year’s assessment of effectiveness, Board members all recognized the importance of sharing and discussing the progress of the medium-term plan.
-Consequently, in FY2022, in addition to being deliberate at Board meetings and at the above-mentioned Liaison Meeting for Directors and Corporate Executives, the medium-term plan was also the subject of intensive discussions at off-site meetings made possible following the lifting of restrictions related to the COVID-19 pandemic.
-These opportunities were used to review the plan and discuss business strategies to achieve long-term growth and long-term targets; topics included capital policy, overseas business strategy, development capabilities, DX and related businesses, and the business portfolio.
-These initiatives represented one of the items covered by this year’s survey of effectiveness.
+It has thus been concluded that the Board of Directors is of an appropriate size and composition, and is properly fulfilling its role, with its members plainly sharing the model supervisory function of the Board of a company with a three-committee board structure; that—thanks to the Liaison Meeting for Directors and Corporate Executives, established for directors as an opportunity to gather information and exchange opinions with corporate executives—there is appropriate communication between directors and corporate executives, as well as between internal directors and outside directors, and that this is functioning as a forum for discussion of important medium- and long-term management issues; that the size, composition, and deliberation topics of the three statutory committees for nomination, audit, and remuneration are all appropriate; and that the overall effectiveness of the Board of Directors is adequately ensured.
+In last year’s assessment of effectiveness, Board members all recognized how important it is to make a clearer division of supervisory and executive roles as well as improve the reference materials prepared for meetings so that the Board can discuss more important management issues, and also how important it is that the Board of Directors and Nomination Committee discuss the skills matrix to maintain the appropriate composition of the Board, improving it where possible.
+Consequently, in FY2023, the Company established a system to enhance the effectiveness of discussions at Board meetings by revising the criteria for submitting proposals to the Board and improving the materials prepared for the meetings.
+Furthermore, in addition to Board discussions of the medium-term plan, intensive deliberations were held at the Liaison Meeting for Directors and Corporate Executives and at off-site meetings regarding agenda items that had been identified—through effectiveness evaluations—as important management issues.
+The Board of Directors also discussed what skills matrix would help ensure the appropriate composition of the Board, improving it where possible.
+Initiatives such as these represent one of the items that were highly evaluated in this year’s survey of effectiveness.

-Going forward, members agreed that the Board of Directors will strive to make a clearer division of supervisory and executive roles, and to improve the reference materials prepared for meetings so that the Board can discuss more important management issues, and also that the Board of Directors and Nomination Committee will discuss the skills matrix required to maintain the appropriate composition of the Board of Directors, improving it where possible.
+Going forward, members agreed that the Board of Directors will redouble its efforts to (a) improve the reference materials prepared for meetings so that the Board can discuss more important management issues; (b) further strengthen monitoring of those matters for which authority is delegated; (c) discuss, along with the Nomination Committee, how to maintain and improve the appropriate composition of the Board of Directors; and (d) promote dialogue with outside directors and shareholders to enhance enterprise value over the medium to long term.
 In order to achieve sustainable growth and increase enterprise value over the medium to long term, the Company will continue its efforts to enhance the effectiveness of the Board of Directors.

 Executive Compensation